IGELsociety/IGEL_website/content/events/event-IGEL2027.md

 month: "June 23-26"
 duration: ""
 fee: "30-370€"
-type: "upcoming-conference" #[upcoming/past]
+type: "upcoming" #[upcoming/past]
 readmore: true
 weight: 1
 ---

 From June 23rd until June 26th 2027, the International Society for the Empirical Study of Literature (IGEL) will hold its 22nd international conference in Basel, Switzerland.
-The conference will be co-organized with the end-of-project conference for the [SHARD project (Shared Reading in the Age of Digitalization)](https://shard-project.com/en/).
+The conference will be co-organized with the <a href="https://shard-project.com/en/shard-/-igel-conference/" target="_blank">end-of-project conference</a> for the <a href="https://shard-project.com/en/" target="_blank">SHARD project (Shared Reading in the Age of Digitalization)</a>.
 The broad overarching theme of the conference will be “Shifting Attention”.
 The deadline for submissions of panel/paper/poster presentations is **December 18th 2026**.

 ## Keynote Speakers